This post may include sponsored link(s)

 - Relieving inflammation

 What’s more, essential oils are safe.
 Commercially manufactured perfumes often contain abrasive chemicals that can irritate skin and aggravate allergies, while organic perfumes derived from essential oils only contain pure, natural ingredients.
 And the cherry on top?
 You’re not breaking the bank to smell amazing.

 How To Make Your Perfume

 Now it’s time for the fun part: making your essential oil-based perfume.
-You can mix oils that result in floral, earthy, spicy, fruity, herbal, citrus, or fresh scents, depending on your own personal tastes.
+You can mix essential oils that result in floral, earthy, spicy, fruity, herbal, citrus, or fresh scents, depending on your own personal tastes.
 It’s never a bad idea to mix and match oils to suit your preferences, and it’s incredibly satisfying when you create that perfect fragrance.

 As you get started, it’s crucial to keep the three main components of your perfume in mind: